okfn/okfn.github.com/projects/add/index.md

         projects/_posts/yyyy-mm-dd-{slug}.html

    where yyyy-mm-dd is the date you added the project.
-As an example, if your project’s slug were `awesome-data-visualiser` and today's date were 2013-05-17 you would create
+As an example, if your project’s slug were `awesome-data-visualizer` and today's date were 2013-05-17 you would create

-        projects/_posts/2013-05-17-awesome-data-visualiser.html
+        projects/_posts/2013-05-17-awesome-data-visualizer.html

 4. Add the info you prepared above.
 Save the file.